 Our ServiceNow Architects can install and run the EIA application to analyze your current state, identify the changes needed and provide detailed findings and recommendations including an estimated level of effort to bring code to best practices, should you so wish.
 Our findings and the EIA application are yours to keep and use, at no cost or obligation.
 We do this as a way to introduce you to Evergreen and our approach to ensuring high quality.

 The Evergreen Instance Analyzer is a ServiceNow scoped application and installs in a sub production instance of your ServiceNow environment, in coordination with / under the supervision of your ServiceNow technical team.
 (EIA Demo and Q&A session webcast recording available without registration - view or download from Box).

-Evergreen is a Gold ServiceNow Services partner (the highest level) and a ServiceNow Certified Application Developer on the platform - where we build scoped applications for the ServiceNow Store.
+Evergreen is an Elite ServiceNow partner and a ServiceNow Certified Application Developer on the platform -- where we build scoped applications for the ServiceNow Store.
 Our scoped applications are developed and tested to the same standards ServiceNow applies to its own code.
 The EIA was developed by our senior, certified ServiceNow developers and thoroughly tested to ensure it performs as designed.
 You can be assured that the EIA application is high quality and safe.
 It is available now for FREE on the ServiceNow store.

 - Make your regular ServiceNow upgrades much easier and safer

 - Get your entire code base to a consistent, high quality standard

 - Get your code base to the latest version of ServiceNow best practices